-If you love chocolate, this cake will be for you!
-Rich dark chocolate flavors are in every bite you take of this gluten free devil's food cake.
+If you love chocolate, this gluten free devil's food cake recipe will be for you!
+This cake is made the old-fashioned way from my Grandma's delicious recipe.
+It has rich dark chocolate flavors are in every bite you take of this gluten free devil's food cake.

 Today is all about chocolate cravings.
 As I was going through my family's antique recipe cards, it was really hard to figure out what to make next.